 Low carb?
 Low fat?
 Calorie counting?
-With each new post in the forum or on social media, people suggest a new diet to lose weight quickly with phentermine.
+With each new post on social media, people suggest a new diet to lose weight quickly with phentermine.
 We mostly hear recommendations for low carb or low-fat diets, while always staying aware of total calories.
 All of the different advice can be confusing, so here we’ll talk a little about the pros and cons of some popular plans, and why overly strict diets rarely work long-term.

 If you’re in a hurry, check out the infographic below.
 Or if you have a little more time, keep reading!